 Cognitive Behavioral Therapy Near Me

-If you or a loved one is seeking treatment for a substance use disorder, call The Recovery Village Palm Beach to learn more about programs offered utilizing CBT.
-Patients at The Recovery Village Palm Beach are given the tools needed to recover from substance use and co-occurring disorders.
+If you or a loved one is seeking treatment for a substance use disorder, call The Recovery Village Palm Beach at Baptist Health to learn more about programs offered utilizing CBT.
+Patients at The Recovery Village Palm Beach at Baptist Health are given the tools needed to recover from substance use and co-occurring disorders.

 Substance Abuse and Mental Health Services Administration.
 “Cognitive Behavioral Therapy.”
 Accessed August 11, 2019.